-Headline Goal Task Force Plus (HTF+), Berlin Plus Agreements, EU Cell at SHAPE;
+- □ Headline Goal Task Force Plus (HTF+), Berlin Plus Agreements, EU Cell at SHAPE; - □ EU-NATO Capability Group, Headline Goal Task Force Plus (HTF+), Berlin Plus Agreements; - ☐ Berlin Plus Agreements, NATO Permanent Liaison Cell at the EUMS, EU Cell at SHAPE; - □ NATO Permanent Liaison Cell at the EUMS, EU-NATO Capability Group, Berlin Plus Agreements.

-EU-NATO Capability Group, Headline Goal Task Force Plus (HTF+), Berlin Plus Agreements; Berlin Plus Agreements, NATO Permanent Liaison Cell at the EUMS, EU Cell at SHAPE; NATO Permanent Liaison Cell at the EUMS, EU-NATO Capability Group, Berlin Plus Agreements.
-4) man European Union has decided to develop the civilian aspects of crisis agement in the following priority areas defined by the Feira European Council une 2000): Police, security sector reform, strengthening rule of law and civilian administration; Police, industry development, strengthening civilian administration and civil protection; Police, strengthening of the rule of law, strengthening civilian administration and civil protection; Police, human rights, strengthening civilian administration and security sector reform.
-5) Acco ording to the European Security Strategy, the Strategic Objectives are: To be more active, to be more capable, to be more coherent and to work with partners Countering the threats, building security in the Neighbourhood and International Order based on Effective Multilateralism Development of a strategic culture, ability to sustain several operations simultaneously, international cooperation and develop closer relations with strategic partnership To provide one of the indispensable foundations for a stable security environment in Europe, based on the growth of democratic institutions and commitment to the peaceful resolution of disputes 6) by r the Lisbon Treaty, the Permanent Structured Cooperation will be established All EU Member States Decision of the European Council, by unanimity Decision of the High Representative Decision of the Council, by qualified majority vote 7) Do Hı uman Rights apply in CSDP operations?
-No, they do not, because CSDP operations may involve the large-scale use of armed force, so only International Humanitarian Law will apply.
-Yes, they do, and may overlap with International Humanitarian Law, because the protection of human rights does not cease in armed conflict.
-No, they do not, because the EU is not a party to the European Convention on Human Rights.

-No, they do not, because the European Court of Justice does not have jurisdiction over CSDP operations.

-h one of the following statements on the scope of application of the European tion on Human Rights is correct?

-It applies only to nationals of a State which has ratified it.

-It applies to anyone under the territorial jurisdiction of a State which has ratified it.

-It applies to anyone under the jurisdiction of a State which has ratified it.

-It does not apply in the European Union, because the EU has its own Charter of Human Rights.
+4) The European Union has decided to develop the civilian aspects of crisis management in the following priority areas defined by the Feira European Council (in June 2000):

+- □ Police, security sector reform, strengthening rule of law and civilian administration: - □ Police, industry development, strengthening civilian administration and civil protection; - □ Police, strengthening of the rule of law, strengthening civilian administration and civil protection; - □ Police, human rights, strengthening civilian administration and security sector reform.

+5) According to the European Security Strategy, the Strategic Objectives are:

+- ☐ To be more active, to be more capable, to be more coherent and to work with partners - ☐ Countering the threats, building security in the Neighbourhood and International Order based on Effective Multilateralism

+□ Development of a strategic culture, ability to sustain several operations simultaneously, international cooperation and develop closer relations with strategic partnership ☐ To provide one of the indispensable foundations for a stable security environment in Europe, based on the growth of democratic institutions and commitment to the peaceful resolution of disputes 6) Under the Lisbon Treaty, the Permanent Structured Cooperation will be established by: □ All EU Member States □ Decision of the European Council, by unanimity □ Decision of the High Representative □ Decision of the Council, by qualified majority vote 7) Do Human Rights apply in CSDP operations? □ No, they do not, because CSDP operations may involve the largescale use of armed force, so only International Humanitarian Law will apply. ☐ Yes, they do, and may overlap with International Humanitarian Law, because the protection of human rights does not cease in armed conflict. □ No, they do not, because the EU is not a party to the European Convention on Human Rights. □ No, they do not, because the European Court of Justice does not have jurisdiction over CSDP operations.
+8) Which one of the following statements on the scope of application of the European Convention on Human Rights is correct? ☐ It applies only to nationals of a State which has ratified it. ☐ It applies to anyone under the territorial jurisdiction of a State which has ratified it. ☐ It applies to anyone under the jurisdiction of a State which has ratified it. ☐ It does not apply in the European Union, because the EU has its own
-9) Whic h are the ongoing CSDP operations?

-EUFOR ALTHEA, EUFOR CHAD, EUNAVFOR ATALANTA

-EUFOR ALTHEA, EUTM SOM, EUNAVFOR ATALANTA

-EUFOR ALTHEA, EUFOR RD CONGO, EUTM SOM

-EUTM SOM, EUNAVFOR ATALANTA, EUFOR RD CONGO

-10) Wha t does the term "Athena Mechanism" stand for?

-The system of financing of CSDP civil missions and military operations

-The system of financing of CSDP civil missions

-The control mechanism by the European Parliament

-The system of financing of CSDP military operations

-11) Who is taking EU action into consideration when a crisis occurs?

-EUMC

-PSC

-EUMS

-Member States

-12) Wha t level of command is an LCC?

-Tactical

-Political

-Military strategic

-Operational